Newest Chapters

 The open market was perhaps the busiest place.
 It was held within the vast grounds of Daxiangguo Temple, which was always crawling with street performers and Buddhist pilgrims.
 In the surrounding area, many-storied taverns and brothels rubbed shoulders with restaurants and shops of all sizes.
 The sound of all the people walking down the streets simultaneously was a tumult of noise like the precursor to an earthquake.

 The summer sun was setting in the west.
 A vacant lot behind an alley gathered shadows as three men dragged a boy before them and shoved him against a wall.
 The men carried clubs and made threats of blackmail to the boy, who was well-dressed and polite.
-The men had scruffy beards and stern faces, and looked like criminals.
+The men had scruffy beards and stern faces.
+They looked like criminals.

 It was obvious at a glance what the men wanted.
 The boy ducked between them and ran into the alley.
 The men chased after him, yelling all the while.